oroinc/documentation/bundles/platform/PlatformBundle/index.rst

 In this case, the command will be run with disabled listeners: *first_listener* and *second_listener*.

-To see the list of optional listeners, run *oro:platform:optional-listeners*.
+To see the list of optional listeners, run *oro:platform:optional-listeners*, which lists Doctrine listeners that can be disabled.

 To mark your listener as optional, your listener must implement ``Oro\Bundle\PlatformBundle\EventListener\OptionalListenerInterface`` interface and set skips in the code if *$enabled = false*.